 Some plastic offers richer rewards if you pay an annual fee than you'd get for a similar, free product.
 Deciding which of those two cards to choose involves some simple math: Are the additional rewards miles, points or cash back you're going to get worth more than the fee?
 Let's look at a real-life example.

 The Blue Cash Everyday® Card from American Express has no annual fee, while the Blue Cash Preferred® Card from American Express levies one of $95.
-Choose the former and you get a one-time $100 cash back as a sign-up bonus -- providing you spend $1,000 in purchases on it during your first three billing cycles.
-Opt for the second, and you get $150.
+Choose the former and you get a one-time $100 statement credit as a sign-up bonus -- providing you spend $1,000 in purchases on your new Card within the first 3 months.
+Opt for the second, and you get $150 statement credit.

 But the big difference comes with rewards.
 Pay that annual fee, and you get 6 percent cash back on the first $6,000 you spend at U.S. supermarkets each year (then 1 percent), and 3 percent on unlimited purchases at U.S.gas stations and many U.S. department stores.
 All other purchases earn you 1 percent.
 Avoid that fee, and you get only 3 percent cash back on your first $6K spent at U,S, supermarkets (then 1%), and 2 percent for U.S. gas station and U.S. department store purchases.
 Again, everything else gets you 1 percent.
 So, assuming you spend $6,000 a year in supermarkets, you'll earn $180 more ($360 p.a.) with the fee card, because you'll receive just $180 p.a. with the non-fee one.
 That means you'll already be making $105 a year profit by paying the fee, and the extra you earn at gas stations and department stores is icing on the cake.
 Of course, if you don't spend that much in supermarkets, you're going to need a calculator to work out the fee's breakeven point for your personal spending patterns.